jlesca/python-strings/README.md

-# python-strings
+# Strings in Python :snake:
-I have learned about strings in Python.
+Some skills that I've learned about strings in Python.